GoogleChrome/developer.chrome.com/site/en/docs/webstore/launching/index.md

 way to be featured is to build a great app that people will love and that really highlights what the modern web is capable of.

-The Chrome Web Store’s listing for your app allows you to display a few [screenshots][22] and a YouTube video.
+The Chrome Web Store's listing for your app allows you to display a few [screenshots][22] and a YouTube video.
 Use these opportunities to show off your app, and use the video to highlight key features and explain the use cases.